Delivering quality services for adults with developmental disabilities.

 is a service designed to teach, support and guide adults with developmental disabilities to be more effective in the use of their daily skills at home and in the community.

-We believe that Hope Lives in second chances.
+We believe in the importance of giving people second chances.

 Learn more about Who We Serve.

 As the Forensic Social Worker at Golden Gate Regional Center (GGRC), Ebony worked on over 500 cases involving individuals with developmental disabilities who had forensic invlovement.
 Over the years, Ebony became frustrated by the lack of community-based support for these individuals.
 Many service providers would refuse to work with these individuals once they understood they were forensically involved.
 This resulted in many institutional placements, homelessness and lack of quality service options.
 Convinced that many of the people she served would thrive in the community if provided with an opportunity, Ebony left her job at GGRC to develop services to meet the unique needs of this population.
 Our Leaders